 5.3.5.1 General

 The Administration Function (ADMF) provides the CSP's administrative and management functions for the LI capability.
 This includes overall responsibility for the provisioning/activating, modifying, and de-activating/de-provisioning the Point(s) Of Interception (POI), Triggering Functions (TF), and the Mediation and Delivery Functions (MDF).
+The ADMF is also responsible managing the Identifier Event Functions (IEF) and Identifier Caching Function (ICF).

-The ADMF includes twological sub-functions:
+The ADMF includes four logical sub-functions:

 - Lawful Interception Control Function (LICF).

 - Lawful Interception Provisioning Function (LIPF).

+- Identifier Query Function (IQF).

+- Certificate Authority (CA).

-Within one ADMF there is one LICF, and at least one, but possibly multiple LIPFs.
+Within one ADMF there is one LICF, one IQF and at least one, but possibly multiple LIPFs.

 The LICF and LIPF communicate via the internal LI_ADMF interface, the details of which are outside the scope of the present document.

 The ADMF contains the issuing Certificate Authority (CA) for all LI components (POIs, MDFs etc.).
 Further details are defined in clause 8.3.

+The IQF is used for handling identifier association requests.
+Further details are defined in clause 5.7.

-NOTE: It is assumed that the LICF isalways implemented on dedicated LI infrastructure which is only accessible to CSP personnel explicitly authorised to handle LI.
+NOTE: It is assumed that the LICF and IQF are always implemented on dedicated LI infrastructure which is only accessible to CSP personnel explicitly authorised to handle LI.
 However, the LIPF is assumed in some scenarios (e.g. virtualisation) to be implemented within the main CSP network infrastructure environment, although still only accessible to LI authorised CSP personnel.

 For further details on the roles and responsibilities of the ADMF refer to Annex B.